Polynomial Identity Testing via Evaluation of Rational Functions: Membership Test

-\paragraph{Application to read-once formulas.} We start with the theorem that \(\SVparam{1}\) hits read-once formulas.
-The original proof in \cite{MinahanVolkovich2017} goes by induction on the depth of $F$, showing that \(F(\SVparam{1})\) is nonconstant whenever \(F\) is nonconstant, or, equivalently, that \(\SVparam{1}\) hits \(F+c\) for every \(c\in\FF\) whenever \(F\) is nonconstant.
+\begin{proof}[Alternate proof] We show by induction on the depth the formula $F$ that if $F$ is nonconstant, then so is $F(\SVparam{1})$.
+This suffices because it implies that nonconstant formulas are hit by $\SVparam{1}$, and nonzero constant formulas are hit as the range of $\SVparam{1}$ is nonempty.

 The inductive step consists of two cases, depending on whether the top gate is a multiplication gate or an addition gate.
 The case of a multiplication gate follows from the general property that the product of a nonconstant polynomial with any nonzero polynomial is nonconstant.
-The case of an addition gate, say $F = F_1 + F_2$, involves a clever analysis that uses the variable-disjointness of $F_1$ and $F_2$ to show that $F_1(\SVparam{1})$ and $F_2(\SVparam{1})$ cannot cancel each other out.

-The case of an addition gate $F = F_1 + F_2$ alternately follows from \cref{thm.ideal.membership} with $k=0$ and $l=1$ and the following two observations, each corresponding to one of the conditions in \cref{thm.ideal.membership}.
-Both observations are immediate because of the variable-disjointness of $F_1$ and $F_2$: \begin{enumerate} \item If at least one of $F_1$ of $F_2$ has a homogeneous component of degree $1$ or at least $n$, then so does $F$. \item If for $L = \{i\} \subseteq [n]$ at least one of the derivatives $\frac{\partial F_1}{\partial x_i}$ or $\frac{\partial F_2}{\partial x_i}$ is nonzero at some point \eqref{eq.thm.ideal.membership.sub}, then the same goes for $\frac{\partial F}{\partial x_i}$. \end{enumerate} In particular, under the hypothesis that \(F_1+c\) is hit by \(\RFEparam{0}{1}\) for all \(c\in\FF\), \(F_1\) must violate one of the conditions of \cref{thm.ideal.membership} besides the one that requires \(F_1\) have no constant term.
-Similarly for \(F_2\).
-By the above observations, any such violation is inherited by \(F\), and the inductive step follows.

-In the overview, we mentioned that we originally proved \cref{thm.ideal.membership} from a perspective that carries a geometric interpretation.
-The case of an addition gate in the above proof takes a particularly clean form in that perspective, which we sketch now.
+It remains to consider the case of an addition gate.

+For a nonconstant formula $F$, $F(\SVparam{1})$ is nonconstant iff $\SVparam{1}$ hits the variable part of $F$ (which is a nonzero polynomial).
+By \expref{Theorem}{thm.ideal.membership} with $k=0$ and $l=1$, the latter is the case iff at least one of the following two conditions hold: \begin{enumerate} \item $F$ has a homogeneous component of degree 1 or at least $n$. \item For some $L = \{i\} \subseteq [n]$, the derivative $\partial_{x_i} F$ is nonzero upon the substitution \eqref{eq.thm.ideal.membership.sub}. \end{enumerate} Consider a read-once formula $F$ with an addition gate on top: $F = F_1 + F_2$.
+The variable-disjointness of $F_1$ and $F_2$ implies that if condition 1 holds for at least one of $F_1$ or $F_2$, then it holds for $F$.
+The same is true for condition 2.
+The inductive step in the case of an addition gate at the top follows. \end{proof}